Edmond Kelly: Post-war ministry

-During his tenure at Killenaule, Kelly oversaw improvements to St Mary's Church, including a window designed by Harry Clarke dedicated to the Assumption of Mary.
+During his tenure at Killenaule, Edmond Kelly oversaw improvements to St Mary's Church, including a window designed by Harry Clarke dedicated to the Assumption of Mary.
+The same church's pulpit had earlier been carved by William Pearse, a signatory of the Proclamation of the Irish Republic and brother of Patrick Pearse.
 In 1939, he discovered old parish registers dating from 1743 to 1801 and arranged for their restoration.
+The registers, found in a deteriorating condition in an outhouse on the parochial premises, are believed to be among the oldest surviving Catholic parish registers in the Archdiocese of Cashel and Emly, and the restored volumes, credited to "Edmundus Kelly", are preserved on microfilm at the National Library of Ireland.